 Knowing the behavior during the transient time, in function of the friction coefficient of the slide-guide way system, the stiffness of the kinematical linkage, its dead stroke, thermal deformations, measurement system, etc. is a very delicate problem.

-If, in case of the feed kinematical linkage of positioning and linear machining the transient time does not require special conditions and gives the possibility for obtaining the axis stability through a long response time as the only parameter is the positioning accuracy.
+If, in case of the feed kinematical linkage of positioning and linear machining the transient time does not require special conditions and gives the possibility for obtaining the axis stability through a long response time as the only parameter is the positioning accuracy, in case of the contouring feed linkage there is the behavior at the transient time that comes up in addition, where the requirements of the kinematical linkage are much higher.